Voting at the Polls on Election Day

 After marking your ballot, you will place your ballot into the ballot box.
 Once your ballot has been placed into the ballot box, your vote has been cast and you cannot be issued another ballot.

 If you need assistance at any stage of the voting process, our election workers can help you or you may have a person of your choice provide any needed assistance as long as that person is not a candidate for office in the election, is not your employer, agent of your employer or agent of your union.
 Assistance may be provided during each step of the voting process, including assistance inside the voting booth with reading or marking the ballot.
 The Division of Elections provides a variety of services.
 For additional information on voter assistance, visit our

 Voter Accessibility and Assistance web site.

-The Division of Elections provides language assistance for Alaska Native and Filipino (Tagalog) voters who have limited English proficiency through the use of bilingual election workers and interpreters.
+The Division of Elections provides language assistance for Alaska Native, Filipino (Tagalog) and Spanish voters who have limited English proficiency through the use of bilingual election workers and interpreters.
 For additional information on language assistance, visit our Language Assistance web site.

 Instructions and Sample Ballots

 Voting instructions and sample ballots are available at each polling place.
 Do not hesitate to ask for instructions or information before voting.